rtcharity/resources.eahub.org/content/events/guide.md

 <a name="end"></a>

-# At the end of the event
+# At the End of the Event

 * Thank everyone for coming along.
 If you have a guest speaker, thank them publicly and afterwards.
 * Ask for feedback if you have chosen to do this.